nus-cs2103/website-base/admin/project-deliverables-ped.md

+{% from "common/macros.njk" import embed_topic with context %}

 #### <span class="badge badge-primary">PE-D</span> <span class="text-primary">Overview</span>

 **What**: The v1.3 is subjected to a round of peer _acceptance/system testing_, also called the _Practical Exam (PE) Dry Run_ as this round of testing will be similar to the graded <trigger trigger="click" for="modal:projectDeliverablesPeDryRun-pe">Practical Exam that will be done at v1.4</trigger>.